jmbothe/brooklyn-museum/README.md

-# The Brooklyn Museum: Collections Browser
+# The Brooklyn Museum Collections Browser

-## Client Problem Statement
+## Description

-The directors and curators of the Brooklyn Museum's various collections have requested a user interface to be built around the museum's database of collections objects using the associated API.
-They requested that interface allow users to browse the collection data across broad categories, as well as perform more fine-grained search queries.
-They also requested that users be able to mark objects as "favorites" for later viewing, and to be able to view object recommendations based on their favorites.
+A user interface to be built around the Brooklyn Museum's database of collections objects.
+The interface allows users to browse the collection data across broad categories, as well as perform more fine-grained search queries.
+Users are be able to mark objects as "favorites" for later viewing, and to view object recommendations based on their favorites.

 ## Tech Stack